hassaan4584/Swiftjective-C/_posts/2020-01-15-Spend-Stack-Best-In-Class.md

 ◉ The content type of all text views and text fields is included, and the correct keyboard type is used for the current context.
 ◉ The keyboard’s language identifier is integrated correctly. <br />
 ◎  Handles the keyboard being undocked on the iPad, if views are constrained to it via an inputAccessoryView. <br />
-◉ It’s localized and internationlized for all territories it’s released in. <br />
+◉ It’s localized and internationalized for all territories it’s released in. <br />
 ◉ Text tends to not truncate and it never clips but rather it’s always readable. <br />
 ◉ All tappable interface elements are at least 44 by 44 points. <br />
 ◉ The entire app binary is under 30 megabytes.
 (No source here, this is based off a multitude of data points.) <br />